 "I sense a feeling of genuine enthusiasm and commitment to the entire church that was sometimes lacking under the old structure because we were frequently asked to see just part of the church's work," said the Rev. Ron Patterson, a returning board member and pastor from Naples, Fla.
-"This is a fuller vision of the whole work of the church, and that all of our mission includes a concentration on justice, an interest in preserving what's best about who were are as God's people."
+"This is a fuller vision of the whole work of the church, and that all of our mission includes a concentration on justice, an interest in preserving what's best about who we are as God's people."

 The UCCB, which met from Oct.
 9-12, left the fall business session with several of the board members expressing enthusiasm about the collaborative effort of the work the group is involved with.

 "I would encourage [board members] to communicate our enthusiasm for what we are doing here when we return home," said the Rev. Kim Wood, a new board member and pastor from Ottawa, Ill.
 "I want us to be enthusiastic about what we are doing."

 The board governs the office of the UCC general minister and president, and each of the UCC's three covenanted ministries, which previously had their own individual boards.
 The new board of directors first assembled in July following the final plenary session of General Synod 2013.